 Dear members of our University,

-Public life is gradually and cautiously activated, due to current conditions.
 In the following, we will inform you about the effects this will have on the work at our university.
 The primary goal is to keep the further spread of the virus under control.
 An overload of the health care system shall be prevented in the future and medical care remains guaranteed nationwide.
 Therefore, general rules for distance and hygiene requirements continue to apply.
 A minimum distance of 1.5 metres to other people must be maintained (distance requirement).
-In addition, there is a duty to wear masks on all internal traffic areas of the university.
+In addition, there is a duty to wear masks on all areas of the university, inside and outside.

 Detailed information can be found on the pages for the status groups of the university (updated regularly).